TheSilvered/nest/README.md

 On Windows open `build\windows\projects\nest\nest.sln` in Visual Studio with the C++ application development package installed and compile it from there.

+To open one of the standard libraries singularly, you can use the `.sln` file with the name that has `std` replaced with `nest_`, for example the `stdio.nest` library can be opened with `nest_io.sln`.

 To compile the installer you need InnoSetup installed.
 Then follow these steps

 1. Enter `nest_release_folder\`